pmunts/muntsos/README.txt

    though with 1 GB or less of RAM there is no particular advantage in running 64-bit.

-   MuntsOS also provides Raspberry Pi 2 (32-bit) and Raspberry Pi 3 (64-bit) kernels with dedicated USB Gadget support enabled, that run on the [46]CM3 and the Raspberry Pi 3 Model A+.

-   This MuntsOS port enables the model 3 and 3+ WiFi radio, but disables the internal Bluetooth radio, in favor of the serial port on the expansion header.
-If the Model 3 B internal WiFi radio seems intermittent, check the power supply voltage.
-The wireless chip set seems to be sensitive to drooping supply voltage.

     Raspberry Pi 4

-   The [47]Raspberry Pi 4 Model B has a 1500 MHz ARMv8 Cortex-A72 BCM2711
+   The [48]Raspberry Pi 4 Model B has a 1500 MHz BCM2711 ARMv8 Cortex-A72
    quad-core CPU and is available with 1 to 8 GB of RAM.
 It diverged significantly from the Raspberry Pi 1 B+ form factor, with the USB and Ethernet ports reversed, two micro-HDMI connectors instead of a single